 Then the scribe said to him, "You are right, Teacher; you have truly said that 'he is one, and besides him there is no other;' and 'to love him with all the heart, and with all the understanding, and with all the strength,' and 'to love one's neighbour as oneself,'--this is much more important that all whole burnt offerings and sacrifices."
 When Jesus saw that he answered wisely, he said to him, "You are not far from the kingdom of God."
 After that no one dared to ask him any question.

-The gospel links love and commandment, or Torah.
-Normally we do not think of love as law but as a generous response of one person to another.
-The highest love is a total gift of self, "with all your heart, with all your soul, with all your mind, and with all your strength."
-It reaches out to others and loves them as truly as we love ourselves.
-Such love is worth more than all burnt offering or sacrifice.
-Without love, things have little meaning, while with it we are "not far from the reign of God."
+This discussion links the love commandment with the Torah of Moses.
+Normally we do not associate love with law but Torah includes ideals much deeper than petty regulations.
+Love is a genuine and generous response of one person to another.
+The highest level of loving is a total gift of self, "with all your heart, with all your soul, with all your mind, and with all your strength."
+It is the response we owe to the God who made and sustains us.
+The other facet of love is the one by which we care for others as truly as we care about ourselves.
+This two-fold love, says Jesus, is worth more than all ritual sacrifice.
+Without love, rituals are meaningless, while with it we are "not far from the reign of God."

-Writing to Timothy, Paul tells of what he has endured for the faith, even being thrown into chains, and of being willing to die with Christ, that we may live with him.
-He urges Timothy to value fidelity to Christ above mere doctrinal disputation.
+Paul recalls to Timothy the many hardships he has endured for the faith, even being in prison and in chains.
+He is serenely willing to die with Christ, that we may live with him.
+As leader of his local church, Timothy must set high standards of example and avoid empty doctrinal disputation.
 The main purpose of living is to do the holy will of God.

 We need each other's help, for at one time this one suffers and later it is the other who is in need.
 We support one another, the able-bodied caring for the weak; for sooner or later the tables are turned and the strong will be the ones needing help.
 And in our weakness there is still hope, as Paul writes: "If we are unfaithful God still remains faithful, for he cannot deny himself."